Per Aspera Ad Astra (album)

-Per Aspera Ad Astra is the fourth studio LP by Stars of the Lid.
-It was made in collaboration with artist Jon McCafferty and released on Kranky in 1998.
-Widely known in music circles as the artist behind the cover of R.E.M.'s Green, McCafferty approached Stars of the Lid with a view towards collaboration after working on a series of paintings inspired by the duo's 1995 debut Music for Nitrous Oxide.
+Per Aspera Ad Astra is the fourth studio album by Stars of the Lid, made in collaboration with artist Jon McCafferty and released on Kranky in 1998.
+McCafferty approached Stars of the Lid with a view towards collaboration after working on a series of paintings inspired by the duo's 1995 debut Music for Nitrous Oxide.
 The title is a common Latin phrase translatable as "through hardships, to the stars."

 Liner notes

 Stars of the Lid elaborated on the album's reasoning on its inner sleeve.